 Yes.
-Depends on temperature – see the temperature chart to know if the safe used is able to withstand a fire.
-Some fireproof safes are made out of steel and some fireproof safes are encased in concrete.
+It depends on temperature – see the temperature chart to know if the safe used is able to withstand a fire.
+Some fireproof safes are made of steel, and some are encased in concrete.
 The fire resistance labels on the fireproof safes vary, with fire ratings ranging from 60 to 120 minutes - this is how long it takes for a fire to burn through the material and make contact with all that's inside.
 A quality fireproof safe will typically be fire-resistant.

-The median temperature through an average house fire is about 11500F or 6000C in several hotter areas at the house such as ceiling and roof.
-However, in lower areas such as the floor, the temperature is likely lower which can be around 2200F or 1000C.
-Although the cases might vary, UL class 350 does the job to protect paper assets effectively in a fire.
+The median temperature through an average house fire is about 11500F or 6000C in several hotter areas of the house, such as the ceiling and roof.
+However, the temperature is likely lower in lower areas such as the floor, which can be around 2200F or 1000C.
+Although the cases might vary, UL class 350 protects paper assets effectively in a fire.
 But, if the temperature increases and the heat overdoes, there is a possibility the money inside will burn.

 Does a fireproof safe protect money?

-When paper is burned in a high-temperature environment such as fire, it will turn into ash and break down to its most basic form.
+When paper is burned in a high-temperature environment such as fire, it turns into ash and breaks down to its most basic form.
 Paper records can be decimated by heat up to 5000 degrees Fahrenheit which is the fireproof range.
 Paper records will also risk being destroyed when immersed in water or fire-resistant liquid, and they're unlikely to survive well if exposed only for a short period of time.

 Can a safe burn in a fire?

-Fireproof box are fire-resistant or fireproof containers that can protect money from being destroyed by fire.
+Fireproof boxes are fire-resistant or fireproof containers that can protect money from being destroyed by fire.
 The fire resistance labels on the fireproof safe vary, with ratings ranging from 60 to 120 minutes.
-UL class 350 has two variants of time which both are designed for assets.
+UL Class 350 has two-time variants, both designed for assets.